 Not wanting to leave on a down note, in fact not wanting to leave at all, I order one more beer, a green tea saison from the somewhat eccentric Belgian brewery Fantôme.
 It pours an improbable greenish yellow, the nose is a Belgo-Japanese fusion of matcha tea and the familiar fruity/spicy saison yeast aromas.
 This unlikely pairing continues into the taste.
 The green tea has the upper hand here, but make no mistake it drinks like a beer.
 Like the India Pale Weizen I had a BrewDog, this is a fusion of different cultures that doesn’t seem like it should work, but somehow it does.
 Somewhat ironic that my quest for traditional ale ends with an American drinking a Belgian beer infused with Japanese tea in a Scottish bar.

 It’s getting onto 6 pm now and the Salt Horse is starting to get busy.
 The crowd has exceeded the modest seating capacity of the small bar, as you would expect for Friday evening at an amazing craft beer bar.
-I need to head back to Waverly Station to catch my train, but there’s just enough time to pick up a few things in the bottle shop, including a spruce beer and a Belgian IPA from my new favorite Scottish brewer, 6° North, and a double IPA from Cloudwater.
+I need to head back to Waverly Station to catch my train, but there’s just enough time to pick up a few things in the bottle shop, including a spruce beer from my new favorite Scottish brewer, 6° North, and a double IPA from Cloudwater.